f361015/swarm_nav_inter_iit/README.md

 ## Demonstrations
 The followings are Trimmed and Sped up demonstrations of the videos uploaded in `DEMO_VIDEOS`:

-* Environment- House ; Robots- 4 ; Expolring map autonomously
+* Environment- House ; Robots- 4 ; Exploring map autonomously

 https://github.com/user-attachments/assets/70404d48-629c-46f0-a625-c3d2ac16b919